-Most people will encounter a brown or black bear, but rarely polar bears, while traveling in the US.
+If spending time in wilderness areas, many people will encounter a brown or black bear (but rarely polar bears), while traveling in the US.
 As a traveler, your first stop should always be the information center or ranger station to ask about bear activity in the area – you can also get maps, trail suggestions, and other safety information.

 Cars aren't bear-proof, so if you're car camping or campervaning, clean out those fallen french fries and don't store food or trash in your car.
 It's not overkill – bears have an incredible sense of smell and they will open your car or campervan up like a can.

 Bears are usually active from dawn to dusk, but may become nocturnal to avoid people or to raid campgrounds.
 If you're in a tent at night and a bear shows up in your campsite, making your presence known with a cough or clearing your throat will probably be enough to send it scurrying.
 If you've properly squared away your campsite there shouldn't be a problem.
 While this type of attack is rare, US National Parks advises that you fight back if a bear does try to attack you while you're in your tent.